dataluscorp/browser/docs/crash-reporting/searching_crash_reports.rst

 proportion of matching crash reports), and finally a list of bugs that have been marked as relating to this signature.

-The numbers are large because this search matched all Firefox crash reports from the past seven days.
+The numbers are large because this search matched all Datalus crash reports from the past seven days.
 The first group has over 100,000 crash reports, which accounts for 7.77% of all matching crashes.
 This indicates there are over 1.3 million crash reports matching this search.